pdhs-group/PSD_opt/docs/README.txt

 Otherwise, you need to set up the documentation of new modules from the Powershell with the following commands.

-Inside the root directory (where pop.py is) use
+Inside the root directory use

     sphinx-apidoc -o docs .